eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 ### Generating an index

-A hash function needs to generate an index from a given key.
+The index for the hash array is generated using by calling a hash function with a given key.

 A hash function is a one-way function.
-It always produces the same output for a given input, but it's not possible to convert the output back to the input.
-The only way to determine the original input is through trial and error.
+It should always produce the same output (called a **digest**) for a given input, but given the hash function, it should be impossible to convert the output back to the input without trial and error.

-Different data types can be used as a key in Python.
+Python supports different data types as keys for a dictionary.
 Each data type has its own hashing algorithm.
-For example, string uses one, and int32 (??) uses another.
-Commonly in Python the key is a unicode string.
-By default, Python uses the SipHash algorithm for unicode strings.
+For example, string uses one hash function, and int uses another.
+Commonly in Python the key is a string.
+By default, Python uses the SipHash algorithm for strings.

-SipHash is a relatively fast, cryptographic hash function.
-Cryptographic means that it meets certain criteria, for more information check out ....
+**SipHash** is a relatively fast, cryptographic hash function.
+Cryptographic means that the function is suitable for use in cryptography, for more information check out the [cryptographic hash function wikipedia page](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

-On a 64-bit machine, the SipHash returns a 64-bit unsigned number (`size_t` (CHECK)).
-It needs to be converted into an index to be used in an array.
-This is done by creating a bit mask rather than a modulo.
-The reason is that modulo is an expensive operation on most processors.
-Reminder that a bit mask is bits that are set to 1.
+On a 64-bit machine, the SipHash returns a 64-bit word digest (??).
+The hash is then converted into an index to be used in an array.

+Traditionally, a digest is converted into an index using the modulo.
+For example, if the hash array has 40 positions, the index can be calculated with `digest % 40`.
+The problem is that modulo operator performs division, and division is a slow operation on most CPUs.
+Normally this isn't an issue, but in cases where modulo is called often, it can be (Find any benchamarking in python?).

+The alternative is to use a bitmask, instead of a modulo.
+A bitmask is a series of bits that can be logically ANDed with another value to create a new value.
 For example:

 ```plain
 00100110